bodrick/awesome/README.md

 *   [007revad/Synology\_M2\_volume](https://github.com/007revad/Synology_M2_volume) - Easily create an M.2 volume on Synology NAS
 *   [007revad/Synology\_HDD\_db](https://github.com/007revad/Synology_HDD_db) - Add your HDD, SSD and NVMe drives to your Synology's compatible drive database
 *   [darknebular/Wrapper\_VideoStation](https://github.com/darknebular/Wrapper_VideoStation) - Synology VideoStation and DLNA FFmpeg Wrapper with DTS, EAC3 and TrueHD support via pipes (now with GStreamer support).
-It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the ffmpeg of the SynoCommunity only when necessary.
+It enables full hardware transcoding from Synology´s ffmpeg for video and transcoding DTS, EAC3, TrueHD and AAC from the SynoCommunity's FFmpeg  only when necessary.
 *   [Protektor-Desura/Archon](https://github.com/Protektor-Desura/Archon) - A Home Server for media streaming, game streaming, home automation and management.
 *   [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (OpenGApps/ MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
 *   [davidhampgonsalves/music-server](https://github.com/davidhampgonsalves/music-server) - Music streaming server on a Android Galaxy S7